pgailinas/videoqa-representation-comparison/docs/index.md

 * **Representation Learning** — Unlabeled videos are used to train self-supervised autoencoder models and to generate pretrained CLIP video embeddings.
 * **Evaluation** — The benchmark questions and answer choices are encoded once as a reusable shared CLIP text embedding dataset and combined with the video representations to evaluate downstream multiple-choice VideoQA performance.

-Development-subset experiments are used during parameter optimization to reduce computational cost.
-Final experimental results are generated using the complete NExT-QA dataset using the selected experimental configuration.
+Development-mode execution is used to validate notebook functionality and optimize experimental parameters before full-dataset evaluation.
+Final experimental results are generated using the complete NExT-QA dataset with the selected experimental configuration.

 ### NExT-QA Reasoning Categories